klevron/klevron/README.md

 ## 🔭 I’m currently working on

-A ThreeJS Creative Components Library (sponsors-only access) : https://github.com/klevron/threejs-components
+A ThreeJS Creative Components Library (WIP, Sponsors-only access) : https://github.com/klevron/threejs-components

 These components can be used with vanilla JS or as framer components.